iona-b/blog-posts/Recursion Revealed/README.md

 We can say that a function is recursive if it calls itself as a subroutine.
 Personally, I've found that, while this makes sense in theory, it can take a while to really wrap your head around how recursion works.
 Essentially what we're doing is breaking something down into smaller problems by calling the function on itself.
 Once we reach a point where the problem can be solved without being further reduced, we stop the recursion call and return the answer.

-### When to Use Recursion Rather Over Iteration?
+### When to Use Recursion Rather Than Iteration?

 Recursion and iteration can often be used to similarly solve problems.
-Why then would we choose to implement a more complex recursive solution than a more straightforward iterative one?
-Here are three points to take into consideration when deciding which type of option use:
+Why then would we choose to implement a recursive solution rather than a straightforward iterative one?
+Here are some points to take into consideration when deciding:

+1. Recursive functions are normally shorter than iterative ones, which can (but doesn't always!) lead to cleaner and more legible code.
-1. Recursive solutions are often able to handle more complex problems and structures than iterative solutions.
+2. Recursive solutions are often able to handle more complex problems and structures than iterative solutions.
 If you're dealing with, for instance, an elaborate tree structure, you'll probably want to use recursion.
-2. Iterative functions are generally faster than recursive ones, so if your program is suited to iteration and speed is important, you may want to consider the former.
+3. Iterative functions are generally faster than recursive ones, so if your program is suited to iteration and speed is important, you may want to consider the former.
-3. A downside of recursion can be the stack limit.
+4. A downside of recursion can be the stack limit.
 If this is relevant to your function, iteration may be preferable.

 ### Elements of Recursion